-2020 will still be an occasion for celebrating the 50th Anniversary of Earth Day, as well as commemorating Rye’s decades-long legacy of conservation, sustainability, and resiliency, even virtually.
+2020 marks the 50th Anniversary of Earth Day.
+It is also time to commemorate Rye’s decades-long legacy of conservation, sustainability, and resiliency, even virtually.

 Rye has historically been one of the biggest leaders in sustainable thinking.
 That identity is due in large part to the legacy of conservationist, Edith Gwynne Read (1904 -2006).
 She was tenacious when it came to protecting our ecosystems and preventing flooding in our city.
 She was one of the many petition signers to save green spaces like the Jay Estate and her rallying cry helped create today’s Rye Nature Center and the Edith G. Read Wildlife Sanctuary.